Salesforce Data Loader Overview: Understand Your Data

-- Whether you’re moving from another CRM application or simply tracking customer information in spreadsheets, you’ll already have existing data.
-Data always becomes a bottleneck if it’s not reviewed and cleaned early in a project.
+- Whether moving from another CRM application or simply tracking customer information in spreadsheets, you’ll already have existing data.
+Data becomes a bottleneck if it’s not reviewed and cleaned early in a project.

 - Most customers underestimate the effort it takes to clean up, map, and load data.
 Data shouldn’t be loaded until your system is set up, including setting up your role hierarchy, sharing model, and sharing rules.